Back to Blog

 Pre-First Day (minimum of 2 weeks prior to start date)

 I beg you, please do not ask a new hire to spend their first four hours on the job completing paperwork; there is just no need for that.
 The weeks leading up to the start date provide a wonderful opportunity to get all of the paperwork out of the way.
 This includes the employment agreement, W4, I9, and payroll and benefits enrollment.
-At Fresh, we also purchase new computers and equipment well in advance, ensuring that a new hire arrives to a desk already set-up with her new equipment fully loaded with all the applications and software she needs to do her job.
+At ADK, we also purchase new computers and equipment well in advance, ensuring that a new hire arrives at a desk already set up with her new equipment fully loaded with all the applications and software she needs to do her job.

 First Day